Breast Cancer Risk Assessments: What You Need to Know

 It’s a good idea to find out your personal risk of breast cancer as early as possible so that you and your doctor can develop a breast cancer screening strategy that makes sense for your individual situation.
+Risk also changes over time, so it’s important to have your risk re-evaluated every few years.

 Determining your breast cancer risk